leolanese/leolanese/README.md

 <div align="left">
   <h2> Hi, I'm Leo Lanese 👋 </h2>
-  <h3>Senior Angular Developer | Building Scalable, Performance, and User-Centric Solutions</h3>
+  <h3>Senior Angular Front-End Developer | User-Centric UX & Analytics</h3>

 Results-driven Software Engineer with over 15 years of tech experience, specialising in `Front-End development`, and a proven track record at renowned organisations.

-As a `Angular Front-End developer`, my role goes beyond writing code, it's about crafting `high-performance`, `scalable` `user experiences` that users not only love but also feel deeply connected to.
+As a `Angular Front-End developer`, my role goes beyond writing code, it's about crafting `high-performance`, `scalable` `user experiences` with `Analytics`, that users not only love but also feel deeply connected to.
 By focusing on creating applications that users trust, rely on, and want to keep using, I aim to build products that truly resonate with their needs and improve their lives.<br />

 </div>